rafabarzotto/api-alpr-daemon-nodejs/README.md

-# API Rest for processing imagens with ALPR
+# API Rest for processing video with ALPR daemon